Forecasting adverse surgical events using self-supervised transfer learning for physiological signals: Discussion

+Our work takes an important step forward in applying machine learning to the domain of physiological signals.
+Our approach differs from previous studies, which did not explore physiological signal transfer learning across multiple hospitals or analyze self-supervised approaches for training deep models.

-Drawing on parallels from computer vision (CV) and natural language processing (NLP), exemplars of representation learning, physiological signals are well suited to neural network embeddings (i.e., transformations of the original inputs into a space more suitable for making predictions).
+Drawing on parallels from computer vision (CV) and natural language processing (NLP), both exemplars of transfer learning, physiological signals are well suited to neural network embeddings (i.e., transformations of original inputs into a space better suited to make predictions).
 In particular, CV and NLP share two notable traits with physiological signals.
-The first is \emph{consistency}.
-For CV, the domain has consistent features: edges, colors, and other visual attributes \cite{raina2007self,shin2016deep}.
-For NLP, the domain is a particular language with semantic relationships consistent across bodies of text \cite{conneau2017supervised}.
-For sequential signals, we argue that physiological patterns are consistent across individuals.
-The second attribute is \emph{complexity}.
-Across these domains, each one is complex enough such that learning embeddings is non-trivial.
-Together, consistency and complexity suggest that distinct research scientists spend time learning embeddings that may ultimately be quite similar.
-In order to avoid this negative externality, NLP and CV have made great progress on standardizing and evaluating their embeddings; in health, physiological signals are a natural next step.
+The first is \textit{consistency}.
+The CV domain has consistent features: edges, colors, and other visual attributes \cite{raina2007self,shin2016deep}; the NLP domain uses a particular language with semantic relationships consistent across bodies of text \cite{conneau2017supervised}.
+For sequential signals, we saw that physiological patterns are consistent, because PHASE generalized across hospitals in a transferred embedding setting.
+The second attribute is \textit{complexity}.
+Each of these domains is sufficiently complex to make learning embeddings non-trivial.
+These factors suggest that individual research scientists must make redundant efforts to learn embeddings that may ultimately be very similar.
+To avoid this problem, NLP and CV have made significant progress on standardizing and evaluating their embeddings; in the health domain, physiological signals are a natural next step.
+More significantly, the use of physiological signals is constrained by patient privacy; this makes it difficult to share \textit{data} between hospitals.
+However, sharing \textit{models} between hospitals does not directly expose patient information.
+Sharing models in this way could allow machine learning for physiological signals to see similarly large advances as in computer vision and natural language.

-Furthermore, physiological signals have unique properties that make them better suited to representation learning.
-First, physiological signals are prevalent in health data, which is constrained by patient privacy concerns.
-These concerns make sharing data between hospitals difficult; however, sharing models between hospitals does not directly expose patient information.
-Second, a key component to successful transfer learning is a community of researchers that work on related problems.
-According to \citet{faust2018deep}, there were at least 53 research publications using deep learning methods for physiological signals in the past ten years.
-We discuss additional examples of neural networks for physiological signals in Section \ref{sec:related}.

-Broadly, the goal of this manuscript is to address heterogeneous domain adaptation in a physiological signal setting.
-Domain adaptation is a field that aims to transfer models trained in a source domain to a target domain with a different underlying distribution (i.e., distribution divergence) \cite{daume2009frustratingly}. \textit{Heterogeneous} domain adaptation seeks to address the same problem, but the source and target domains may have different sets of features.
-This setting is of particular importance for physiological signal data, because different hospitals often measure different physiological signals.